anonymoussprocket/KuokaMultisig/README.md

 *This section describes a quick &amp; dirty deployment of a multisig contract.
 This is not intended to be representative of best practices for key management.*

-The following commands will deploy a multisig with two of three signers, the "deployer" and "signer1" accounts and a 30 second time-lock duration.
+The following commands will deploy a multisig with two of three signers, the "deployer", "signer1", "signer2" accounts and a 30 second time-lock duration.
 The deployer must have a private key available to sign the deployment transaction.
+The first item in the `accounts` list is used as the deployment account and mush have the private key in it.
 Please take care to secure your private keys.

 1. `mkdir KuokaMultisig && cd ./KuokaMultisig`
 1. `git clone https://github.com/anonymoussprocket/KuokaMultisig.git .`